evacheung0929/UR5e_Simulation_And_Dual_Arm_Control/Universal_Robots_ROS_Driver/ur_robot_driver/README.md

 **Note for the e-Series:** In order to leverage the **headless** mode on the e-Series the robot must be in **remote_control_mode** as explained above.

+The folder script contain all the python script for the single/dual robot control